liamcheney/MGT-Seventh-Pandemic/README.md

 <b>Script 5:</b> Assigns core genes into MGT levels based on a multifactorial preference system.
 Genes are organised depending on minimum distance of separation, selection pressure and reliability.

-<b>Script 6:</b> A blast-based algorithm for in-silico typing of V. cholerae genomes.
+<b>insilico-genotyper.zip:</b> A blast-based algorithm for in-silico typing of V. cholerae genomes.